Deacllock/ft_irc/README.md

 ```
 irssi -c localhost -p 6667 -w pwd -n test
 ```
--> Shall output "Amazing" on server side

 -> Usable with ::1 as IPv6
 -> Usable with localhost
 -> Usable with network ip

--> Shall output "Amazing" on server side
--> Usable with ::1 as IPv6
--> Usable with localhost
--> Usable with network ip

-//nc -C -N ircnet.clue.be 6667

 ## List of handled commands
 - INVITE